gPhantasm/zeroranger-green-arrange/README.md

 ## Other changes

-- The male voice's "MAXIMUM" soundbite has been replaced with soothingMelody yelling "ZERORANGER!".
+- The male voice's "MAXIMUM" soundbite has been replaced with eebrozgi yelling "ZERORANGER!".
     - If you want to disable this, simply set `"custom_zeroranger_male_shout"` at the top of `pack.json` to `false`.
 - Some extra palettes have been included if you've beaten the TLB.
 - While I've tested most of the game out, I don't know if some edge cases will crash or behave weirdly.
 Please let me know on Discord (`gooeyphantasm`) or make an issue here and I'll maybe fix it if I know how.